Skip to main content

 Vashon is intentionally cut off, and it offers a nice change of pace from the city.

-“One of the things we all love about this place is that we are lucky to live in a beautiful environment,” says Jim Marsh, executive director of Vashon’s Chamber of Commerce.
+“One of the things we all love about this place is that we are lucky to live in a beautiful environment,” says Jim Marsh, former executive director of Vashon’s Chamber of Commerce.
 “We’ve got forests, we’ve got water views, we’ve got beaches.
 There’s plenty of places to hike, to bike.
 And the nice thing is we are 20 minutes away from two major cities.
 That is, on a very basic level, one of the things that makes Vashon a special place.”

 The island is only 13 miles long, but its 45 miles of shoreline make for a lot of great beaches.
 Put these on your list: Comb the rocky beach at Lisabuela Park, the wooded beach at Fern Cove, or go to Jensen Point Park, where you can launch kayaks and boats.
 Once we ferried over to Vashon, we headed straight for Point Robinson on Maury Island, which is attached to Vashon by a man-made isthmus.